Health Indicator Report of Foodborne Illness - Shiga Toxin-producing E. coli (STEC) Infections

 All age groups can be infected with Shiga toxin-producing ''E. coli'' (STEC), but young children, the elderly, and those with compromised immune systems are the most severely affected.
 STEC are very common bacteria that can cause diarrheal illness in humans.
 The illness can range from mild to severe, bloody diarrhea.
 These infections cause approximately 100,000 illnesses, 3,000 hospitalizations, and about 90 deaths annually in the United States.
 The bacteria live in the intestines of some healthy cattle, and contamination of meat can occur in the slaughtering process.
 Eating ground beef that has been inadequately cooked is a common way of becoming infected.
 Other sources of infection may include drinking unpasteurized (raw) milk or juice; drinking or swimming in water that is contaminated with sewage or animal waste; eating contaminated fruits or vegetables; or contact with animals that are infected.
 Severe manifestations of STEC infection (HUS or TTP) require a prolonged hospital stay and may result in renal failure and death.
 Effective prevention is the best treatment for STEC.

-Rate of Reported Confirmed and Probable STEC Infections in Utah by Year, 2001-2017
+Reported Confirmed and Probable STEC Infections by Local Health District, Utah, 2017

 NotesUtah rates are derived from Utah annual surveillance reports published by the Bureau of Epidemiology.
 Includes all confirmed and probable Shiga toxin-producing ''E. coli'' (STEC) cases.